anisshah01/amazon_sales_analysis/README.md

 ## 📌 Project Overview

-E-commerce businesses generate large volumes of transactional data that can be used to understand sales performance, customer demand and operational efficiency.
+E-commerce businesses generate large volumes of transactional data that can be used to understand sales performance and operational patterns.

-In this project, the Amazon Sales Report dataset was analyzed using Python to answer questions around:
+In this project, the Amazon Sale Report dataset was analyzed using Python to answer questions around:

-- How did sales perform over time?
+- How did sales perform over the available period?
 - Which product categories and sizes generated the most revenue?
 - Which cities and states contributed the most revenue?
 - Which SKUs generated the highest revenue?
 - How were orders distributed across different statuses?
-- How did fulfilment methods affect revenue?
+- How did fulfilment methods contribute to revenue?
-- What impact did promotions have on sales?
+- What patterns can be observed in promotional activity?
 - What operational patterns can be observed from courier and shipping data?

 ---